 who do you think you are

-This editorial design responds to an article that discusses layered cultural identity and the often self-destructive results of attempting to eliminate or conceal elements of our own existence.
+This editorial design responds to an article that discusses layered cultural identity and the often self-destructive results of attempting to eliminate or conceal parts of ourselves.
 Using a series of pull-tabs and perforations, the design invites users to rip the pages apart as they unpack the book’s contents.
 Each flap is placed in such a way that tearing the book reveals a secondary, richer meaning of the current page, prompting readers to investigate moments of reveal and conceal.
 I used illustrations of tattoo designs - literal expressions of identity displayed on our bodies - as metaphors for the semi-permanence of our inherited identities and the pain associated with attempting to remove them.

 The book, printed on fragile newsprint, is meant to be physically tempting - you immediately want to reach out and rip it apart, despite our cultural training to never destroy books.